 - Low birth weight

 Maternal risk factors:

 - Parity; primiparous at increased risk compared to multiparous

 There is aberrant complex interplay between epithelial and mesenchymal signaling pathways which manifests as displaced urethral outlet.

-More often; anxious parents first diagnose hypospadiasis when the child has abnormally directed poor stream of urine or has frank misplaced urethral opening.
-Depending on the grade and severity of disjunction present; the presentation varies from being minimally symptomatic to having gross penoscrotal defects.
+More often, anxious parents first diagnose hypospadiasis when the child has an abnormally directed poor stream of urine or has a frank misplaced urethral opening.
+Depending on the grade and severity of disjunction present, the presentation varies from being minimally symptomatic to having gross penoscrotal defects.

 Various clinical characteristics can be summarized as follows: